 - 1. Identify where on the ladder the team is:

-- Selecting the data or reality
+- Selecting the data or reality?

-- Interpreting what it means
+- Interpreting what it means?

-- Making or testing assumptions
+- Making or testing assumptions?

-- Forming or testing conclusions
+- Forming or testing conclusions?

-- Deciding what to do and why
+- Deciding what to do and why?

 - 2. From the current rung, analyze your reasoning by working back down the ladder using the questions on the left side of the ladder.

-- 3. Once the reality and facts rung is reached, work back up the ladder using the questions on the right to ensure actions are based on a clear understanding of the facts.
+- 3. Once the reality and facts rung are reached, work back up the ladder using the questions on the right to ensure actions are based on a clear understanding of the facts.

-- How do my actions need to change to reflect · What actions have I taken?
-Actions this new information?
-What adjustments do I need to make to • What beliefs inform those actions?
-Beliefs my beliefs? • With new data and more accurate • What conclusion did I come to after Conclusions assumptions, what are my new combining the data and my conclusions? assumptions?
-Assumptions • Are these assumptions proven by data?
-What assumptions have I made?
-Interpreted Reality How have I interpreted these data? • How have I interpreted these data?
-How did I select the data I chose to What data and other information am I Selected Reality use?
-Are any biases at play in this using to inform my reality? selection?
-Reality and Facts What are the facts?
-Are there facts missing from my list?